Gabsii/spoti-vote/spoti-vote-backend/README.md

 npm start
 ```

-Then go to http://localhost:8888/login in your browser.
-This will initiate the login flow and finally redirect to http://localhost:3000?access_token=ZZZZZ where ZZZZZ is a valid access token that you can use to do operations in the Spotify API.
+Then go to http://localhost:3000/ in your browser and hit the login button.
+This will initiate the login flow and finally redirect to the Spotify login page where you can authorize this application to access your data.
+The Spotify API will provide a token, which will be stored on the server.

 ## Deploying to production